Variety (1983 film): Production

 After meeting Kathy Acker, Bette Gordon asked her to collaborate on a screenplay for a new film.
-Gordon also collaborated with the burgeoning New York film scene: "The film is a sort of Who’s Who of downtown street cred: music by John Lurie, cinematography by frequent Jarmusch collaborator Tom de Cillo, script by former sex worker and Pushcart Prize-winning feminist novelist Kathy Acker, and roles played by Spalding Gray, Luis Guzmán, Mark Boone Junior and photographer Nan Goldin (who also took production stills)."
+Gordon also collaborated with the burgeoning New York film scene: "The film is a sort of Who’s Who of downtown street cred: music by John Lurie, cinematography by frequent Jarmusch collaborator Tom de Cillo, script by former sex worker and Pushcart Prize-winning feminist novelist Kathy Acker, and roles played by Spalding Gray, Luis Guzmán, Mark Boone Junior and photographer Nan Goldin, who also took production stills," which were published in 2009.
 Producer Christine Vachon, who would become a pioneer in the New Queer Cinema movement, also worked on the film as a production assistant.

 The film was produced with an initial $80,000 budget, provided by ZDF West German Television, Great Britain's Channel 4, and the New York State Council.

 Release

 Variety premiered at the 1983 Toronto Film Festival and later screened at the 1984 Cannes Film Festival.
 It was given a small theatrical release in the US on March 8, 1985.